Evercore ISI Group Maintains Scorpio Tankers (STNG) Outperform Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Scorpio Tankers is 899MM, a decrease of 1.88%.
+The projected annual revenue for Scorpio Tankers is 899MM, an increase of 1.06%.
 The projected annual non-GAAP EPS is 5.64.

 What is the Fund Sentiment?